TimoGuy/solanine_vulkan/etc/combat_system_todo.md

 - [ ] Random bug where I got "ERROR: physics engine is running too slowly", and then it just segfaults.
 I wasn't running with the debugger at the time so idk what the error is.
 - [ ] Bug where when falling at high speed in very slow motion, then returning to 1.0 timescale will cause character to tunnel thru floor.
 - [ ] Upon defeating a character, the destroy command breaks the program.
+- [ ] Hotswap resource checker crashes when a file gets deleted (i.e. if you started the game with a .swp file from having the file loaded in vim and then you do `:wq`)